S-e-m-a-c/Icarus-Mods/README.md

 		Paste Water Consumption recipe changed to not use Sponge Refrigerator is cheaper to craft
 		Glass building pieces are cheaper to craft
-		Steel Bloom is cheaper and crafted 5 at a time Dehumidifier is cheaper to craft
+		Steel Bloom is crafted 5 at a time
+		Dehumidifier is cheaper to craft
 		Portable Beacon is cheaper to craft
 		Crushed Bone is crafted 5 at a time